neozenith/strava-mongo-lambda/README.md

 So the MongoDB instance deduplicates the entries and is a source of truth.

-This Lambda reads from MongoDB and saves the results to S3.
+This Lambda reads from MongoDB and saves the results to S3 where I am planning on migrating to Athena and QuickSight.

 ## Getting started